Property Management Tips and Tricks

 According to a CitiBank survey, 59% of Americans have paid a bill late in their lifetime, and 88% of those have done so in the past 12 months5.
 Why are Americans missing due dates?
 Survey respondents cited forgetfulness (61%), lack of available funds (42%), as well as being busy with work and family obligations (39%) as the top reasons.

-Rental property payments are most property managers’ primary concern.
-Why not make it easier for both you and your tenants by making payments virtual and automatic?
+Rental property payments are of concern to a good property management company or property manager.
+Why not make it easier for both you and your residents by making payments virtual and automatic?
 This allows you to easily collect, track, and organize payments, thereby reducing the amount of time you spend worrying about whether or not a resident has paid their rent.

 Since the vast majority of all late payments arise from people simply forgetting that they need to pay, it might be wise to use a property management tool such as an automatic rent payment system or one with a payment scheduling feature to help facilitate this process.

-Using tools or systems like this can benefit both tenants and property managers.
+Using tools or systems like this can significantly benefit a tenant, a property manager, or a property management company.
 Here are a few of the most important benefits:

 - Set and Forget – Tenants prefer to set up recurring payments so that once a bill is scheduled, they won’t have to think about it again.
 This allows them to avoid the hassle of sending a check in the mail or delivering it to the leasing office by hand.

-- Auto Ledger – Automated rent collection systems categorize and record rent collection into an account ledger, making it easy to see who has paid rent and who hasn’t.
+- Auto Ledger – Automated rent collection systems categorize and record rent collection into an account ledger, making it easy for a landlord or onsite property manager to see who has paid rent and who hasn’t.

 - Reduce Late Rent Payments – Even if tenants don’t use autopay, they can enable notifications and reminders that rent is coming due.
 This saves you the trouble of tracking residents down and harassing them for payment, which can become a sore spot in the tenant–landlord relationship.